Board of Directors

 Rayne is an advocate and educator about alternative options for death care, funerals and green burials, as well as a facilitator for the innovative Death Café events.
 Rayne is also a massage therapist with Pediatrics Integrative Medicine at the Stollery Children’s Hospital in Edmonton.

 Cindy Young volunteers on the AHPCA board with the experience of over 29 years of nursing in rural Alberta.
-For the past eight years, she has worked as a Palliative Care Nurse Consultant in the South Zone with Alberta Health Services.
+For the past eight years, she has worked as a Palliative Care Resource Nurse in the South Zone with Alberta Health Services.
 Cindy has been effective networking with other provinces and within Alberta assisting people in their palliative care journeys.